IBM/SynthTabNet/README.md

     "cells": "Array with all table cells",
         "cell_id": "Zero based cell counter",
-        "is_header": "true if that cell is part of the table header", "tokens": "Array with the tokenized content of the cell", "bbox": "The bounding bbox and the class of the cell in [x1, y1, x2, y2, class] format" "structure":
+        "is_header": "true if that cell is part of the table header", "span": "In case there is a rowspan / columnspan", "spantype": "One of 'rowspan', 'colspan', '2dspan'.
+The '2dspan' is used in case there is a rowspan and colspan in the same cell", "rowspan": "Number of rowspans for this cell", "colspan": "Number of colspans for this cell" "tokens": "Array with the tokenized content of the cell", "bbox": "The bounding bbox and the class of the cell in [x1, y1, x2, y2, class] format" "structure":